Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Method

 \subsection{Generating Unlabeled Data Points}

 Utilizing unlabeled data points to train adversarially robust neural networks is not a new idea as explained in the Section \ref{sec:ssl}.
-In many domains such as cancer research, obtaining even an uncurated data set of images can be expensive and time consuming.
-Preparation and scanning of a single sample of cancer tissue can cost hundreds to thousands dollars.
-Also, there is no guarantee that the acquired data set will cover a large portion of the data space around the support of the labeled data distribution.
-Our algorithm generates unlabeled data points very cheaply from the labeled data set using simple additive Gaussian noise.
+In many domains such as cancer research, obtaining even an uncurated dataset of images can be expensive and time consuming.
+Preparation and scanning of a single sample of cancer tissue can cost hundreds to thousands of dollars.
+Also, there is no guarantee that the acquired dataset will cover a large portion of the data space around the support of the labeled data distribution.
+In our training framework, we generate unlabeled data points very cheaply from the labeled dataset using simple additive Gaussian noise.
 Unlabeled data points were generated from the labeled data points by adding noise to the labeled data points sampled from an isotropic Gaussian distribution.
-The Gaussian distribution was uniform in all input data dimensions, and the standard deviation of the Gaussian distribution was thrice the mean of the pair-wise Euclidean distances between data points ($\mu_{pair}$) in the labeled data set.
-More precisely, the co-variance matrix could be represented by the simplified matrix $\sigma^2 I$ with $\sigma$ equal to $3 \times \mu_{pair}$.
-For each labeled data point $x_i$, a series of $N_{u}$ unlabeled data points $\{u_{i,j}|j= 1, \cdots,N_{u}\}$ were sampled from the area around the labeled data point in $\mathbb{R}^d$.
-Unlabeled data points were generated once only for the labeled data set.
-Thus, the unlabeled data set is generated to cover a large data space around the labeled data distribution.
-Using this unlabeled data set together with the labeled data set, the model is trained to have a SoftMax score surface with a decision boundary that is away from the support of each class distribution.
-We will show in Section \ref{sec:unlabeled} that using Gaussian noise is enough to achieve a smooth SoftMax score surface with a decision boundary similar to the ideal decision boundary explained before.
+The novelty in our training framework is in sampling Gaussian noise from a suitable Gaussian distribution that allows the generated unlabeled dataset to cover a large neighborhood around the labeled data distribution.
+The suitable Gaussian distribution was found by measuring the spread of the labeled data distribution in the input data space which was measured as the mean of the Euclidean distance between pairs of data points ($\mu_{pair}$) in the labeled dataset.
+In other words, $\mu_{pair}$ is a parameter that we measure only once from the input labeled dataset.
+From the input labeled dataset $X$ with $N_l$ labeled data points, pairs of data points are randomly selected ($x_i,x_j \sim X$) and the Euclidean distance between each pair is measured.
+The mean value of these measurements is defined as $\mu_{pair}$.
+We then use multiples of $\mu_{pair}$ as the standard deviation for the Gaussian distribution from which noise is sampled to generate unlabeled data from each labeled data point by adding the sampled noise to the labeled data point.
+Generating unlabeled data in this way increases the likelihood that the unlabeled data covers a large area around the original labeled data distribution.
+The standard deviation of the Gaussian distribution was specified as k-times the mean value.
+The Gaussian distribution was uniform in all input data dimensions.
+More precisely, the co-variance matrix could be represented by the simplified matrix $\sigma^2 I$ with $\sigma$ equal to $k \times \mu_{pair}$.
+For each labeled data point $x_i$, a series of $N_{u}$ unlabeled data points $\{u_{i,j}|j= 1, \cdots,N_{u}\}$ were sampled from the area around the labeled data point in $\mathbb{R}^n$.
+We set $k=3$ in our experiments in the paper.
+The effect of the value of $k$ on the robustness of the DL models is analysed in Appendix E of the Supplementary Materials.
+Unlabeled data points were generated once only for the labeled dataset.